-WHEREAS, the Common Council of the City of Rapid City has determined that it is in the City's best interests to adopt the recommendations of the Rapid City Area Air Quality Board by repealing Chapters 8.34, 8.36, 8.37, 8.38, 8.39, 8.40, 8.41, 8.42 and 8.44 and enacting a new revised Chapter 8.34 of the Rapid City Municipal Code.
+WHEREAS, the Common Council of the City of Rapid City has determined that it is in the City's best interests to adopt the recommendations of the Rapid City Area Air Quality Board by amending Chapter 8.34 of the Rapid City Municipal Code.

-NOW THEREFORE, BE IT ORDAINED by the City of Rapid City that Chapters 8.34, 8.36, 8.37, 8.38, 8.39, 8.40, 8.41, 8.42 and 8.44 of the Rapid City Municipal Code are hereby repealed in their entirety.
+NOW THEREFORE, BE IT ORDAINED by the City of Rapid City that Chapter 8.34 of the Rapid City Municipal Code is hereby repealed in its entirety.